Living Resource

 If you only need the short version, it is this: most teams evaluating open models in 2026 should begin with a strong 7B-32B text model, an explicit evaluation harness, and a clear hardware budget before they touch giant MoE systems, open video stacks, or "frontier" model marketing.

-DeepSeek-V3.2 sits at GPT-5-class reasoning.
+DeepSeek-V3.2 sits at GPT-5-class reasoning under MIT.
 Qwen3.6 and Mistral Large 3 compete with closed multimodal models.
+Mistral Medium 3.5 — a 128B dense open-weight model released May 22, 2026 — is now a credible flagship for coding and agentic work.
 OpenAI's gpt-oss runs on consumer hardware.
 For many real workloads, the open/closed gap has effectively closed.

 Treat every checkpoint as its own legal object

 Native multimodal is now baseline.
-The 2026 step-change is omnimodal: Qwen3.5-Omni and MiniCPM-o 4.5 handle text, image, audio, and streaming speech generation in one model.
-Grounded video understanding (Molmo 2) is also emerging as a distinct capability.
+The 2026 step-change is omnimodal: Qwen3.5-Omni and MiniCPM-o 4.5 handle text, image, audio, and streaming speech in one model.
+Gemma 4 12B Unified (June 3, 2026) pushes further: an encoder-free design that unifies text, image, and audio into a single decoder-only stack.
+Grounded video understanding via Molmo 2 is also emerging as a distinct capability.

 Bottom line